FallenAstaroth/stink/docs/en.md

 ```
 ### Additional parameters

-`errors` - error output.
+- `errors` - error output.

-`passwords` - collecting passwords.
+- `passwords` - collecting passwords.

-`cookies` - collecting cookies.
+- `cookies` - collecting cookies.

-`processes` - collecting of active processes.
+- `processes` - collecting of active processes.

-`system` - collecting system configuration.
+- `system` - collecting system configuration.

-`screen` - screenshot.
+- `screen` - screenshot.

 All parameters take the value of `bool`.

-`True` - the function is enabled.
+- `True` - the function is enabled.

-`False` - the function is disabled.
+- `False` - the function is disabled.

-By default, all functions are enabled.
+All functions are enabled by default, except for error output.

 ## Telegram bot setup
 ### Getting token